A Comprehensive Guide to a Gluten-Free Diet

 Some of the reported benefits of a gluten-free diet include reduced inflammation, increased energy levels, and better digestive health.

 Sexual dysfunction can sometimes be a side effect of chronic gastrointestinal and liver conditions.
-A 2022 study that anonymously surveyed 114 men with celiac disease found that over 30% of them experienced mild to severe erectile dysfunction (ED) as a side effect of consuming gluten.
+A 2022 study that anonymously surveyed 114 men with celiac disease found that over 30% of them experienced mild to severe erectile dysfunction as a side effect of consuming gluten.

 The study also found that the higher body mass index a man has, the more likely he is to experience sexual dysfunction as a side effect of celiac disease.